isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Jul & Aug 22 Learning Journeys.md

 ![](/images/Icmclub/HRVR1.jpg)

-Immersive technology will transform the way we live, work, learn, and experience entertainment in a brand-new way.
+Immersive technology will transform the way we live, work, learn, and experience entertainment in a brand new way.

-Join us at one of Singapore’s largest VR parks and put on virtual reality (VR) headsets to embark on larger-than-life adventures like braving rapids on a jungle raft or riding a dog sled through an unrelenting blizzard.
+Join us at one of Singapore’s largest VR parks and put on VR headsets to embark on larger-than-life adventures like braving rapids on a jungle raft or riding a dog sled through an unrelenting blizzard.
 Through these thematic VR experiences, learn how the technology works and discover its potential applications across varied fields and industries.

 **<u>Learning Journey Details</u>**
 <br> **Dates Available:**